 The main academic objective of the unit is for students to gain an understanding and an appreciation of how the knowledge in a field of genetics and genomics progresses.
 Students' abilities in identifying and critically reviewing appropriate sources of the literature, critical thinking, data analysis, and interpretation of results are extended.
 Students also broaden their knowledge base and gain experience in presenting material unrelated to their research project.

 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 1 Online Online Restricted

 - Details for undergraduate courses

 - Honours core unit in Genetics [Bachelor of Science (Honours)]

-- Students are able to (1) discuss and describe recent advances in the disciplines of genetics and genomics; (2) develop the emergence of a scientific discipline in historical, technological and knowledge-based contexts, and present this information in the form of a lecture; and (3) search databases and manage the acquired information, think critically, analyse data and interpret results.
+Students are able to (1) discuss recent advances in the disciplines of genetics and genomics; (2) develop the emergence of a scientific discipline in historical, technological and knowledge-based contexts, and present this information in the form of a lecture.; and (3) search and manage the acquired information, think critically, analyse data, and interpret results.

 - Unit Coordinator(s)

 - Dr Nicole Smith & Dr Thomas Martin

 - Enrolment in71520 Master of Biomedical Scienceand Successful completion of